QuietEvolver/bella-pizza-parlor/README.md

 // HAVE PIZZA ORDER {}
 Describe: order()
-Test: "It should create a pizza order object with two keys: size and topping"
+Test: "It should create a pizza order object with two keys: size and toppings"
 Code: let order = new Order({size:"small"};
+  toppings.length: "anchovies", "pineapple"};)
-  anchovies: "anchovies", pineapple: "pineapple"};) Expected Output: order { size: "small", toppings: "anchovies" }
+Expected Output: order { size: "small", toppings: 1 }

 // ORD TO CUST
-Describe: Order.prototype. fullOrder()
+Describe: Order.prototype.fullOrder()
 Test: "It should return a pizza order object on the customer with two properties: topping and size."
 Code: order(size = large, topping = anchovies, price = 5);
 Expected Output: "large pepperoni";

+Describe: Order.prototype.calculateOrder();
+Test: "It should calculate an order based on size and number of toppings."
+Code: calculateOrder("small", toppings.length=2)
+Expected Output: 10;

 Describe: createCustomer()
 Test: "It should create a customer with an order on the pizza order object with two keys: name and customerId."